‘Time is running out’: Prince Harry calls for social media reform after U.S. Capitol riot

 Prince Harry, The Duke of Sussex

-What happens online does not stay online—it spreads everywhere, like wildfire: into our homes and workplaces, into the streets, into our minds.”
+What happens online does not stay online—it goes everywhere, like wildfire: into our homes and workplaces, into the streets, into our minds.”

 The answer I’ve heard from experts in this space is that the common denominator starts with accountability.
 There has to be accountability to collective wellbeing, not just financial incentive.
 It’s hard for me to understand how the platforms themselves can eagerly take profit but shun responsibility.